Skip to content

 Smoke control and bonfires

-The whole of Islington is a Smoke Control Zone and it is an offence to burn unauthorised fuel or use an appliance that is not exempt under the Clean Air Act
+The whole of Islington is a Smoke Control Zone and it illegal to burn unauthorised fuel or use an appliance that is not exempt under the Clean Air Act

 Fires in your home

-Burning solid fuel, in an open fire or stove, creates pollution in your home and surrounding area that could impact the health of you and those around you.
-Fires and stoves are also not the most cost-efficient way to heat your home.
-Check our energy advice.
+Burning solid fuel in an open fire or stove creates pollution in your home and nearby areas.
+This can impact the health of you and those around you.
+Fires and stoves are also not the cheapest way to heat your home.
+Check our energy advice for better ways to heat your home.

-• burn smokeless fuel (this can be widely purchased and is labelled as ‘smokeless’)
+• burn smokeless fuel (you can find and buy this in a lot of places and it is labelled ‘smokeless’)

-The Defra website has a list of the authorised fuels and appliances that you must use in a Smoke Control Area like Islington.
-However, even an approved fuel and/or exempt appliance can still have an impact on air quality.
+The Department for Environment, Food and Rural Affairs (Defra) website has a list of the authorised fuels and appliances that you must use in a Smoke Control Area like Islington.
+But even an approved fuel or exempt appliance can have a negative effect on air quality.

 Bonfires

-Garden bonfires add to pollution and poor air quality and can make health problems (e.g. asthma and bronchitis) worse.
+Garden bonfires add to pollution and poor air quality and can make health problems worse (like asthma and bronchitis).
 They can also be a nuisance to neighbours.

-Instead, dispose of your garden and kitchen waste in a responsible way by composting or using our garden waste collection service.
+Instead, compost your garden and kitchen waste or use our garden waste collection service.

 Was this information helpful?